The Music of the 1980s

 The 1980s opened with a tragic note when John Lennon was shot to death by a fan named Mark Chapman just as the former was coming back into the public eye with a new solo album.
 Lennon’s death triggered a global outpouring of grief.

 The 1980s also reflected the beginning of an era of great gap when it comes to income.
-As many pop stars were becoming affluent during the 1980s, they wanted to prove to the world that they could be generous and have a serious intention by tackling certain causes.
+As many pop stars were becoming affluent during the 1980s, they wanted to prove to the world that they could be generous and have serious intentions by tackling certain causes.
 As a result, rock and artists contributed to the world by participating in charity concerts and recordings.
 These include Band Aid, We Are the World, as well as Live Aid and Farm Aid concerts.

 Best-selling artists of the 1980s